encarnacao/tweteroo-api/README.md

-# Tweteroo - A Twitter-like API
+# Tweteroo - A twitter-like API

-Work in Progress
+Work in Progress.
+Part of my studies as a fullstack developer.
+Building an API in Node.js with Express